apache/hudi/website/src/pages/tech-specs.md

 ### Clustering

 If the natural ingestion ordering does not match the query patterns, then data skipping does not work efficiently.
 It is important for query efficiency to be able to skip as much data on filter and join predicates with column level statistics.
 Clustering columns need to be specified on the Hudi table.
-The goal of clustering table service, is to group data often accessed together and consolidate small files to the optimum target file size for the table.
+The goal of the clustering table service, is to group data often accessed together and consolidate small files to the optimum target file size for the table.

 1. Identify file groups that are eligible for clustering - this is chosen based on the clustering strategy (file size based, time based etc)
 2. Identify clustering groups (file groups that should be clustered together) and each group should expect data sizes in multiples of the target file size.